top of page

 How much time do I need to practise?

-How often you practise is entirely up to you.
+How often you practise is entirely individual.

-you'd like to create in your daily life.
+in your daily life.

 A woman (Sylvia, the TRE Provider) is lying on a yellow yoga mat in a light-filled room.
 Sylvia is wearing a teal long-sleeved top and dark blue, tight gym trousers.